juniormares/LIS753-JuniorMares/README.md

-# LIS753-JuniorMares
+# LIS753 Junior Mares
 A repository for LIS 753
-this is a class I'm taking on my third year at Dominican University.
+This is a class I'm taking on my third year at Dominican University.